complexphoton/SMT_exp/README.md

 # SMT_exp

-**SMT** (Scattering Matrix Tomography) uses scattering matrices to achieve high-resolution deep imaging inside scattering media with digital pulse compression, refractive-index mismath correction, and additional wavefront corrections for bot input and output.
+**SMT** (Scattering Matrix Tomography) uses scattering matrices to achieve high-resolution deep imaging inside scattering media with confocal spatio-temporal gates, digital pulse compression, refractive-index mismath correction, and additional wavefront corrections for bot input and output.

+This repository includes codes used in the epxerimental implementation of SMT.
 Using [<code>ru_all.m</code>], one can generate SMT images from the experimentally measured hyperspectral reflection matrix.
 Detailed documentation is given in comments the function files.